devisions/savINGs/savings-vx/README.md

 The following capabilities are exposed as API operations:

-- get a savings account by owner id
+- Get a savings account by owner id
-    - example for owner id of 1 (that has a savings account):
+    - Example for owner id of 1 (that has a savings account):
       ```bash
       $ curl -v http://localhost:8888/savings/byowner/1
       {